OpenEnergyPlatform/open-MaStR/CONTRIBUTING.md

 Since the open license allows free use, no notification is required.
 However, for the authors it is valuable information who uses the software for what purpose.
 Indicators are `Watch`, `Fork` and `Starred` of the repository.
+If you are a user, please add your name and details in [USERS.cff](https://github.com/OpenEnergyPlatform/open-MaStR/blob/production/USERS.cff)

 ### B. Comment
 You can give ideas, hints or report bugs in issues, in PR, at meetings or other channels.